frommelmak/aws-scripts/README.md

                         Specify an alternate region to override the one defined in the .aws/credentials file
 ```

-This is an example of a the minimun permissions Policy you can attach to the your role in order to auto-stop an instance from a cron job.
+This is an example of the minimun permissions required in the Role Policy in order to auto-stop an instance from a cron job.

 ```
 {